AdobeDocs/genstudio.en/help/search-assets.md

 ![Share assets banner image](assets/search.png)

 When you have a large number of assets in your repository, searching for the right asset is time-consuming. [!DNL The content module of Adobe GenStudio] search provides you with the capability to look for the approved assets so that you can perform additional actions on them, such as download, share, or create collections.
-You can utilize various capabilities to narrow down your search results, such as, performing text-based search, using filters, performing tags or smart tags-specific search, searching for the particular file format, and so on.
+You can utilize various capabilities to narrow down your search results, such as, performing text-based search, using filters, performing tags or smart tags-specific search, searching for a particular file format, and so on.

 ## What you can search for  {#what-you-can-search}